tilburgsciencehub/website/content/building-blocks/develop-your-research-skills/learn-to-code/learn-regular-expressions.md

 {{% /tip %}}

 {{% warning %}}
-In "Stata" regular expressions are much less flexible.
+In "Stata" Regular Expressions are much less flexible.
 However, they are still widely used for more specific purposes.
 In this sense, we provide different examples of regex usage for Stata.
 {{% /warning %}}

 The four examples below illustrate how to combine these symbols to extract various characters from `my_string`.
 For Stata, we will extract different parts of a postal address.